Trustees of Watts Gallery - Artists' Village

 Matthew Bowcock CBE

-Matthew Bowcock was until recently Chairman of UK Community Foundations.
-He is a trustee of the Beacon Awards and a member of the Big Society Capital advisory board.
-Matthew was a founding director of Localgiving.com and a member of the Philanthropy Review Board.
-In 2012 he authored a report for the Secretary of State for Culture, Media and Sport called “Digital Giving in the Arts – Democratising Philanthropy."
-He is a trustee of the Watts Gallery and Chair of Local Means Ltd.
+Matthew Bowcock is a Council Member of Arts Council England and Trustee of the Beacon Awards and The Philanthropy Workshop.
+From 2006–13 he was Chairman of UK Community Foundations and was also a founding director of Localgiving.com and a member of the Philanthropy Review Board.
+In 2012 he authored a report for the Secretary of State for Culture, Media and Sport called 'Digital Giving in the Arts – Democratising Philanthropy.'

 Professor Rob Dickins CBE